-TWUL's sewerage systems can reach capacity in certain circumstances, such as prolonged heavy rainfall, resulting in flooding.
-It is not possible to accurately forecast the occurrence or impact of sewer flooding, and so it is not practical to make full or reliable provision for the effects, or the alleviation of the risk, of sewer flooding.
+Uncertainty in where and when heavy rainfall will impact or the location of a blockage means it is not possible to accurately forecast the occurrence or impact of sewer flooding, and so it is not practical to make full or reliable provision for the effects, or the alleviation of the risk, of sewer flooding.
 This means that there is a risk that TWUL may overspend its Totex allowance in AMP7 to cover the financial cost of measures to deal with sewer flooding (including any compensation payments to its affected customers), if, for example, rainfall is significantly higher than expected.